Mark Heywood QC is ranked as a 'Star Individual' in the Chambers UK Guide to the Bar 2017 and a recognised leader at the Bar.

 Cases have included the serial killer Levi Bellfield, Operation Crevice the longest running Old Bailey trial better known as the Fertiliser Bomb plot, Nicola Edginton the mental health patient convicted for the killing of an innocent bystander and the attempted murder of two others in Bexleyheath after a cry for help, the Supreme Court hearing of Gnango [2011 UKSC 59] on transferred malice/joint enterprise, and more recently Arthur Simpson-Kent who was sentenced to life for the muder of Eastenders actress Sian Blake and their two children.
 Recent defence work has included a murder trial in the Cayman Islands (R v.Sanchez).

-Mark Heywood QC has today began the trial of 3...
+Mark Heywood QC acted for the Crown in this...
 Read More

 "Breathtakingly intelligent and beautifully eloquent."
 Legal 500 2016

 "One of the best lawyers, if not the best lawyer in the country."
 Chambers UK 2017